sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/1000 - senseml-reference-introduction.md

 Examples
 ====

-For an overview of the elements in the SenseML schema, see the following image of a short config:
+For an overview of the elements in the SenseML schema, see the following example of a short config:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/senseml_intro.png)